-You also can use an on-line service like Legal Zoom to easily and quickly create high quality powers of attorney.
+You also can use an online service like Legal Zoom to easily and quickly create high quality powers of attorney.

 Here are links to articles that generally discuss power of attorney preparation in most states: